 the cards are gone.

-to really have a winner, it should be played just to
+really have a winner, it should be played just to have

-be played are: say the sound of the letter or say a word
+played are: say the sound of the letter or say a word that

 - To keep the game fun